Spencer14420/SPAntiCSRF/README.md

 ### Regenerate the Session

-For added security, you can regenerate the session ID periodically or certain actions:
+For added security, you can regenerate the session ID periodically or after certain actions:

 ```php
 $csrf->regenerateSession();